Critical Distance in Consumer Research Studies

 One of the reasons I was able to do this is of course my training and experience as a researcher, however it is not the only explanation.
 It is the fact that I have been away (living, studying and working) from LATAM, that allows me to dispassionately dissect these cultural constructs.
 This has allowed me to gain sufficient critical distance from the population that I study whilst allowing me to still retain my native expertise in it.

-This is therefore the main issue with local agencies, the fact that they usually do not consider critical distance when approaching studies of consumer insights.
-It is therefore important for clients, when requesting pieces of analysis in a market to try and understand how this issue is being addressed by the agency in question.
-The agency should not be so far removed that the culture is alien to them, leading to the lack of cultural expertise and sensitivity shown in the study on global body image.
+This is therefore the main issue with local marketing research companies, the fact that they usually do not consider critical distance when approaching studies of consumer research.
+It is therefore important for clients, when requesting pieces of analysis in a market to try and understand how this issue is being addressed by the marketing research company in question.
+The firm should not be so far removed that the culture is alien to them, leading to the lack of cultural expertise and sensitivity shown in the study on global body image.
 There should also not be a blindness to these powerful constructs that comes from never objectively and dispassionately analysing the culture one lives in.